keichi/keichi.dev/content/_index.md

-I am currently an assistant professor at the [High Performance Computing Laboratory](https://www.hpc.is.tohoku.ac.jp/home-en/) lead by Prof. Hiroyuki Takizawa at the Cyberscience Center, [Tohoku University](http://www.tohoku.ac.jp/en/).
+I am currently an assistant professor at the [High Performance Computing Laboratory](https://www.hpc.is.tohoku.ac.jp/home-en/) led by Prof. Hiroyuki Takizawa at the Cyberscience Center, [Tohoku University](http://www.tohoku.ac.jp/en/).
 Prior to joining Tohoku University, I was an assistant professor at the Nara Institute of Science and Technology (NAIST) and a member of the Software